Dxk0ta/project-1/README.md

 ## MVP Goals
 First, I will need to start with the layout of my game.
 I need to put something on the computer to work off of.
 I started with the board because it was easier for me to think out what and how I wanted it to look like, and from there I could visually see everything I was going to need to create in html and give it some more life with CSS and Javascript.
 I will need to make sure my HTML, CSS, and Javascript are linked together before moving too far.

--I will create the name of the game and my players
+-I will create the name of the game and my players.
 -I will need to get the bones of my game writen down..
-There will be score areas for each player, player names, current scoreboards, and all of my buttons written out in my HTML and then I will use CSS to help me style my game
+There will be score areas for each player, player names, current scoreboards, and all of my buttons written out in my HTML and then I will use CSS to help me style my game.
 -Once I have a basic outline of my game on the screen, I can start writing some Javascript and turning it into a game!
 -I would connect my HTML to my Javascript by using DOM Manipulation and in the end I would deploy it online using something like Heroku or Amazon Web Services.
--Turns will switch when each player has played their round and winner will be decided once someone reaches 21 and the loser loses all of their lives.
+-Turns will switch when each player has played their round and winner will be decided after one of the players wins 3 times.
+You win a round by getting closer to 21 than your oponent.
+If you roll above 21 you will bust and your score will be 0.
 -I will set the current score and lives material
--I will set an array of images to roll through different sides of the dice -I will set the buttons up to respond with "starting new game" "roll dice" and "hold -I will determine winners and losers based on rolls and score
+-I will set an array of images to roll through different sides of the dice -I will set the buttons up to respond with "starting new game" "roll dice" and "hold".
+-I will determine winners and losers based on rolls and score.

 # Stretch Goals
 -I LOVE styling, my biggest goal after finishing the project requirements and messing around with CSS, Javascript and draw.io as much as I can to implament as much beauty into the game as possible